ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-elastic-load-balancer.md

 [Elastic Load Balancer](https://aws.amazon.com/documentation/elastic-load-balancing/) distributes traffic to instances that belong to the ELB group - generally across multiple AZs.
 One nifty features it that it allows us to offload SSL certs to load balancers instead of webservers!
 ELB configuration requires a protocol, a front end port, and a back end port.
 ELB are charged by the hour and per GB of usage.
 Only one SSL Cert per ELB.
 The max number of requests that can be queued is 1024, can only use one subnet per AZ and must be set up to use 2 AZ; can use up to 5 Security groups and also features deletion protection.

 There are ~~two~~ three versions of ELB - Classic Load Balancer (only a few ports + TCP, HTTP, HTTPS, SSL; layer 4), Network load balancers (like classic but best for TCP at scale) and Application Load Balancer (any port - just HTTP, HTTPS; layer 7).
-ELBs do not have a defined IPV4 address but do support both IPV4 & IPV6.
+ELBs do not have a defined IPV4 address but do support both IPV4 &amp; IPV6.

 Lots of differences between externally and internally facing load balancers: